|site search by freefind||advanced|

 Luckily, I found a study that tested how well five tabletop water pitcher filters removed arsenic from drinking water.
 The pitchers tested were PUR, Brita, ZeroWater, Great Value (Wal-Mart) and HDX (Home Depot).

-The tests showed that all the filters except the HDX reduced the arsenic concentration below 10 micrograms per liter (μg/L), the maximum exposure amount set by the EPA.
-And only the ZeroWater filter reduced the arsenic concentration to less than 1 μg/L.
+The tests showed that all the filters except the HDX reduced the arsenic concentration below 10 micrograms per liter (μg/L) when arsenic levels in the water were low.
+This is the maximum exposure amount set by the EPA.

 There are some other options.
 According to independent lab testing results available on its website, the Aquagear Water Filter Pitcher removes 99.8% of arsenic.
 These filters also remove a lot of other water contaminants.